rudderlabs/rudderstack-docs/faqs.md

 RudderStack lets you fill in the values with variable names.
 These variables should be prepended with `env.`.
 You can populate these secrets as environment variables and run the data plane.

 Suppose you are configuring Amazon S3 as a destination but you don't want to enter the AWS access key credentials in the destination settings.
-Fill the value with a placeholder that starts with `env.` It should look like this `env.MY_AWS_ACCESS_KEY`.
-Then set the value of the environment variable `MY_AWS_ACCESS_KEY`while running the data plane.
+Fill the value with a placeholder that starts with `env.`.
+It should look like this `env.MY_AWS_ACCESS_KEY`.
+Then set the value of the environment variable `MY_AWS_ACCESS_KEY` while running the data plane.

 ## RudderStack Failover, Hardening and Security